-- •Is there a good feeling as people work in the organization? - feel comfortable • Do they (physically and emotionally) wanting to return again and they express again or do feelings of "who needs this!"?
+- Is there a good feeling as people work in the organization? - Do they feel comfortable (physically and emotionally) wanting to return again and again or do they express feelings of "who needs this!"?

 Many times the feelings of pleasure come from what is rewarded (and/or punished):